The Guard (1990 film)

 The Guard (Караул) is a 1990 Soviet drama film directed by Aleksandr Rogozhkin.
 It was entered into the 40th Berlin International Film Festival where it won the Alfred Bauer Prize.
 The film is shot entirely in sepia.

 Plot

-The film is based on the real story of a Soviet Internal Troops soldier who killed his entire unit (the karaul) as a result of Dedovschina (hazing).
+The film is based on the real story of a Soviet internal troops soldier Artūras Sakalauskas who killed his entire unit (the karaul) as a result of Dedovschina (hazing).
 The plot unfolds mostly on board of the prisoner transport rail car guarded by a unit of paramilitary conscripts.